Advertisement

 Most importantly: You're honest about why you want it.

-🚨 The Middle Class Car Dilemma
+🚗 The Middle Class Car Dilemma

 For middle-class families, buying a car isn't an annual decision.
-It's often a once in 5-10 years decision.
+It's a once-in-5-10-years decision.
+The thoughts that run through your head:

 • "My kids will start school soon.
 A car would help."